moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-And now just return the value:
+And now we’re ready to just return the value:

 ```javascript
 function sleep_in(weekday, vacation) {